bherrmann7/Car-Cast/README.md

 Car Cast is a simple Android podcast downloader and player.
 Optimized for use in a daily commute.

+History

+Car Cast was created when Android was first released.
+The project was a learning exercise to understand the Android APIs.
+Car Cast peaked with around 100k installs, but after about 5 years it has mostly been in maintenance mode.
+There are a large variety of other podcast applications to choose from, so Car Cast is no longer actively developed.

 Features

   * large buttons (typical for automotive use)